 Britain's World War II evacucations are not only remembered in books, aricles, movies, plays, and television, but there are also reenactments of the event.
 History reenactments is a popular activity in Europe and America.
 World War II is a little too recent for many reenactors, but this is beginning to change as the War is now over a half century old.
 The British World War II evacuations is especially interesting to children as the children played a major in the actual event.
 Inerestingly, although the Germans had an evacuation program involving comparabl number of children, we have never heard of any comparable evacuation recrations in Germany.

-The evacuees were not all sent to the countryside.
-Not all children were evacuated to the countryside.
+The evacuees were not all sent to the countryside meaning villages.
+They were also billeted in towns that were not nelieved to be German targets.
 A HBC reader reports, "I understand from my great aunt that my grand parents looked after a Dutch boy who had been evacuated to Blackburn, England during the War.
 When the war ended he returned to live with his parents in Holland.
 My grand parents were invited to Holland to meet the parents of the boy There was a photograph

 HBC has collected some individual accounts of British boys during the 1940s.
 This includes both accounts from evacuees and children who were not evacuated.
 Otherw writes about their experiences after the War.
 The British continued to experience very difficult conditions even after the War.